Why Europe should not worry about inflation | DW | 22.03.2021

 The inflation rate that's published every month is the change from the rate recorded in the corresponding month of the previous year.
 Now, if the prices were abnormally low in the year-ago month, then even a small rise in prices would lead to a major jump in the rate of inflation and vice versa.
 This distortion is what economists call the base effect.

-When the world's economy virtually came to halt last year to check the spread of the coronavirus, consumer prices fell sharply driven by a record slump in energy prices in March and April.
+When the world's economy virtually came to halt last year as governments sought to check the spread of the coronavirus, consumer prices fell sharply, driven by a record slump in energy prices in March and April.
 The oil prices have since recovered to pre-pandemic levels, meaning they would push up the inflation rate over the next few months.

 The base effect will fizzle out once more "normal" months become the basis of comparison for inflation readings.